 Throughout the course, we will have synchronous online meetings via Zoom.
-The online schedule will be posted on Canvas.
 The meetings are not mandatory (I will not dock off points if you cannot attend a meeting); however, assignments that I will explain during the meeting will be due by the end of the class period.
 Please be respectful and have your full attention in all Zoom meetings.